-ASCII: (dd) ESC M Hex: (dd) \$1B \$4D Writes value (dd) in printing mode
+ASCII: (dd) ESC M Hex: (dd) \$1B \$4D Writes printing mode value (dd)

 Using the command "ESC" M it is possible to manipulate the printing mode by default.
 To do this a byte in ASCII containing the printing mode must be transmitted followed by "ESC" M. The type of writing which can be defined is described in the following table: